Aligning LLM Agents by Learning Latent Preference from User Edits: Experiment

-\paragraph{Qualitative Analysis of Learned Preferences.} We qualitatively analyze the learned preferences for~\algname~to understand the quality of learned preferences.
-We present our analysis on the summarization task, where our methods have a larger gap with the oracle performance compared to the email writing task. \pref{tab:learned_prefs} lists 3 learned preferences per document source for \textit{\algname-5-MPNET} which are randomly sampled at the beginning, middle, and end of the interaction history.
+\textbf{Qualitative Analysis of Learned Preferences.} We evaluate the quality of preferences learned by~\algname~on the harder summarization task. \pref{tab:learned_prefs} lists 3 learned preferences per document source for \textit{\algname-5-MPNET} which are randomly sampled at the beginning, middle, and end of the interaction history.
 We see that overall the agent can learn a reasonable description of the latent preference.
 For example, it can learn \emph{bullet points} preference for Wikipedia articles, and \emph{second person narrative} for Reddit posts, and \emph{QA style} for Movie reviews. \algname~can pick some preferences fairly early such as \emph{bullet points} for Wikipedia and \emph{emojis} for Paper abstract, whereas some are learned only later such as \emph{Structured Q$\&$A} for Movie reviews.
-This shows using \algname~can quickly learn useful preferences, but further interaction continues to help.
+This shows using \algname~can quickly learn useful preferences, but further interaction continues to help.\footnote{We present more additional analysis in~\pref{app:additional_analysis}, including detailed expense report, normalized edit distance cost, failure case analysis, and retrieval accuracy.}\looseness=-1

-\paragraph{Failure Cases.}~\algname~notably reduces the edit cost and learns useful preference, however, significant gaps to the oracle method remain, especially in the summarization task.
-We manually analyze failure cases on summarization task with the best performing method \textit{CIPHER-5-MPNET}. ~\pref{tab:failures} in the Appendix reports the summary and example of our findings, categorized as preference inference from output-revision pair, consolidation of inferred preferences, and retrieval.\footnote{We provide additional analysis on the accuracy of retrieval in \autoref{tab:retrieval_acc}.} In brief, the most common type of failure is on the preference inference step given the agent output and user revision.
-For example, the agent often misses the exact keyword for \textit{brief} or \textit{short sentences}, and sometimes struggles with inferring the \textit{second-person narrative} aspect.